charles-m-knox/fa-middleware/README.md

   * [ ] Logout API endpoint - this is done by just providing a link to the `/logout` URL in fusion auth
   * [ ] Updating a user's FusionAuth info (separate from the user data db) https://fusionauth.io/docs/v1/tech/apis/users/#update-a-user
 * [x] Multi-tenancy - multiple apps should be able to interface via this middleware into a single FusionAuth instance
-  * [x] Allow for any API to write data to the user storage database, to allow for custom API's to hook into this middleware service - this is accomplished using the secret `mutationKey` in the `config.yml`
-  * [ ] Allow for a `mutationKey` to be combined with a specific domain for extra security
 * [x] Stripe integration - complements multi-tenancy by enabling payments to be tracked across different projects
-  * [x] Allow for subscriber-only fields to be locked when users don't have a subscription
-  * [x] Field locking based on subscription state, with regular expression matching
-  * [x] Caching of subscription state so we don't overload Stripe API's, currently hardcoded to 30 seconds
+  * [x] Caching of subscription state so we don't overload Stripe API's, currently hardcoded to 60 seconds
   * [x] Allow for one-time payments to be queued for checkout (such as donations) in addition to subscriptions - this is done by setting multiple `stripeProducts` in the `config.yml`
-  * [x] Persist Stripe customer ID's to the user storage database
-  * [ ] Persist Stripe customer ID's to the FusionAuth user storage database
+  * [x] Persist Stripe customer ID's to the FusionAuth "user data" for each user
   * [x] Propagate users to Stripe as customers on login
-* [x] Revision history to allow any field to be "rewound"
-  * [ ] Each time the user saves a change on the frontend, we capture up to `X` (configurable) revisions in the database - could implement this by truncating in a separate thread every time a field is mutated
-* [x] Basic HTML templating to help bootstrap testing

 ## Schema discussion